Richard E. Byrd: Honors

 In 1930, Byrd was elected to the American Philosophical Society.

 In Glen Rock, New Jersey, Richard E. Byrd School was dedicated in 1931.

 On March 31, 1934, during a regularly scheduled broadcast, Admiral Byrd was awarded the CBS Medal for Distinguished Contribution to Radio.
 Byrd's short-wave relay broadcasts, from his second Antarctic expedition, established a new chapter of communication history.
 Byrd was the sixth individual to receive this award.

 50th Anniversary flag of Byrd's historic flight over the South Pole.

 The Institute of Polar Studies at the Ohio State University officially changed its name to the Byrd Polar Research Center (BPRC) on January 21, 1987, after it acquired Byrd's expeditionary records, personal papers, and other memorabilia in 1985 from the estate of Marie A. Byrd, the late wife of Admiral Byrd.
 His papers served as the nucleus for establishment of the BPRC Polar Archival Program in 1990.
-In 1958. the Richard Byrd Library, part of the Fairfax County Public Library system opened in Springfield, Virginia.
+The Richard Byrd Library, a branch of the Fairfax County Public Library system, opened in Springfield, Virginia in 1958.

 Richard E. Byrd Elementary School, a Department of Defense school located in Negishi (Yokohama, Japan) opened on September 20, 1948.
 The name was changed to R.E.
 Byrd Elementary School on April 5, 1960.

 Memorials to Byrd can be found in two cities in New Zealand (Wellington and Dunedin).
 Byrd used New Zealand as his departure point for several of his Antarctic expeditions.

 The 50th anniversary of Byrd's first flight over the South Pole was commemorated in a set of two postage stamps by Australian Antarctic Territory in 1979, and a commemorative flag was designed.

 The long-range short-wave voice transmissions from Byrd's Antarctic expedition in 1934 were named an IEEE Milestone in 2001.

 Admiral Richard E. Byrd Middle School, located in Frederick County, Virginia, was opened in 2005, and is decorated with pictures and letters from Byrd's life and career.

 He was inducted into Phi Beta Kappa as an honorary member at the University of Virginia.

 Byrd was inducted into the International Air and Space Hall of Fame at the San Diego Air and Space Museum in 1968.

+In 1981, the Dutch airline KLM named one of its Boeing 747-200s after Admiral Byrd.

 Richard E. Byrd Middle School in Sun Valley, California, is named after Admiral Byrd.
 The school opened in its present location in 2008 after its original location was converted to Sun Valley High School.